 Single Lifetime Income (Straight Life Annuity)

-An individual who purchases a single-life annuity is given protection against running out of money during their lifetime.
+Individuals who purchase a single-life annuity are given protection against running out of money during their lifetime.
 Payments from a straight life annuity are distributed to you for the rest of your life until the day you die, guaranteed.

 Typically there is no death benefit to heirs.